The Lion King 1½: Plot

-Timon and Pumbaa later rescue Simba and raise him under their philosophy.
-Years later, Simba's childhood friend Nala appears and reunites with him.
-Believing the trio's friendship to be in jeopardy, Timon and Pumbaa attempt to sabotage their burgeoning romance, and believe they have succeeded when they see the two get into an argument about why Simba refuses to return to Pride Rock.
+Timon and Pumbaa later rescue Simba and raise him under their philosophy such as eating grubs and relaxing in a hot tub.
+Years later, Simba's best friend Nala appears and reunites with him.
+Believing the trio's friendship to be in jeopardy, Timon and Pumbaa attempt to sabotage their burgeoning romance, and believe they have succeeded when they see the two get into an argument about why Simba refuses to return to Pride Rock much to Timon's excitement.
 The next day, Nala explains that Simba has returned home to challenge Scar and reclaim his rightful place as king.
 Pumbaa follows him, but Timon, angry that Simba has seemingly discarded their philosophy, refuses to help.
 Timon soon becomes lonely without his friends' company, and Rafiki indirectly helps him realize that his true Hakuna Matata is with the ones he loves.
 Timon catches up and reconciles with Pumbaa in the desert.

 After helping to distract the hyenas with a hula dance in the Pride Lands, Timon and Pumbaa run into Ma and Uncle Max.
 Seeing the hyenas advancing on Simba, Timon proposes that they all help Simba by getting rid of the hyenas for good.
 Ma and Uncle Max construct a series of tunnels beneath the hyenas while Timon and Pumbaa stall for time.
 Uncle Max collapses the tunnels, breaking the ground under the hyenas.
 Timon breaks the final support beam himself and the hyenas are ejected through the tunnels, which Scar then falls into.
 Simba accepts his place as the rightful king of the Pride Lands, thanking Timon and Pumbaa for their help.
 Timon invites Ma, Uncle Max, and the rest of the meerkat colony to live in the jungle with him and Pumbaa to complete his Hakuna Matata; the colony praise him as their hero.

 As the film ends Pumbaa wants to watch it again, but Timon declines.
 Ma comes in wants to watch the film and rewinds the movie.
 They were soon joined by Uncle Max, Simba, Rafiki, and various Disney characters such as Mickey Mouse, Snow White, Stitch, and many more.
 Pumbaa gives Timon the remote and plays the movie.
+Then Pumbaa reminds Timon that he still doesn't do so well in crowds.